Surrounded (web series)

-Surrounded is an American web series hosted by political YouTube channel Jubilee Media.
-In the series, a prominent figure or individuals of specific beliefs (such as an anti-abortion activist or an LGBT rights activist) are asked to debate against 20 to 25 opponents (such as 25 social conservatives or 25 pro-abortion activists).
+Surrounded is an American web series hosted by political YouTube channel Jubilee, hosted by Jubilee Media.
+In the series, a prominent figure or individuals of specific beliefs (such as an anti-abortion activist or an LGBT rights activist) are asked to debate against 20 to 25 opponents (such as 25 abortion rights activists or 25 social conservatives).

 Premise

 The series puts one notable figure against several people who disagree with them about various topics (usually political topics, though there have been episodes that focus on health, religious, or sports topics) and has the others take turns debating the notable figure after they make a claim about a topic.
-A person can be stopped from debating if enough of the people who agree with them raise a red flag or if the person's debate reaches a 20 to 25 minute time limit if the number of red flags needed to end a debate is not reached.
+A person can be stopped from debating if a majority who agree with them raise a red flag or if the person's debate for that claim reaches a 20 to 25 minute time limit if the number of red flags needed to end a debate is not reached.

 Participants do not know who they are going to debate with before the day of filming, and the featured person is asked to present several topics ahead of time.
-Moderators are rarely present in these debates, and when they do are tend to only do so lightly.
+Moderators are rarely present in these debates, and when they are present, they tend to moderate only lightly.